CKalitin/ckalitin.github.io/_posts/2024-12-25-more-kos-boosters.md

 }
 ```

 Like all orbital rockets, we want to achieve a horizontal velocity of ~2200m/s to stay in orbit around Kerbin.
 However, we also need to return the boosters to the launch site.
-Because the boosters have to do boost back burns to arrest their horizontal velocity and move their impact location from far in the ocean to back at the same centre, we want to have as little horizontal velocity as is reasonable when we separate the boosters.
+Because the boosters have to do boostback burns to arrest their horizontal velocity and move their impact location from far in the ocean to back at the same centre, we want to have as little horizontal velocity as is reasonable when we separate the boosters.
 That's why we use a lofted trajectory to get to orbit.
 For reference, <a href="https://youtu.be/h8sV0BwD0H4?si=587gj6Woz3pHYfst">as Matt Lowne explains in this video</a> that taught me how to get into orbit in KSP years ago, on a standard ascent profile you aim for 45 degrees off vertical when you're at 10km.
 We aim for 45 degrees off vertical at 25km.
-This decreases the fuel required for the boost back burn and hence increases payload performance.
+This decreases the fuel required for the boostback burn and hence increases payload performance.

 ### <b>How Staging Works</b>